kmikl/open-zt703/Documentation/DMM Mode.md

 - **Line interpolation** : enable/disable the line interpolation between measured points
 - **Show statistics** : enable/disable the statistics (minimum / maximum / average) display (only has an effect, if the graph is turned off)</br>
 - **Vertical autorange** : enable/disable autoranging on the vertical axis of the graph (envelope display is disabled, if this setting is turned off)
-- **Vertical manual minimum** : set the minimum vertical value
+- **Vertical manual minimum** : set the minimum vertical value, this setting only applies to the current measurement mode
-- **Vertical manual maximum** : set the maximum vertical value</br>
+- **Vertical manual maximum** : set the maximum vertical value, this setting only applies to the current measurement mode </br>

-The graph settings apply to all measurement modes.
+The display settings, with the exception of **Vertical manual minimum** and **Vertical manual maximum** apply to all measurement modes.

 ## Averaging menu
 - **Disabled** : averaging is disabled